Kyle Guy: La Laguna Tenerife (2024)

 On January 1, 2024, Guy signed with Lenovo Tenerife of the Spanish Liga ACB.
 In the first round of the playoffs on May 18, he led all scorers with 34 points in a 96–86 losing effort at FC Barcelona.
 On August 7, Guy announced his transition to the "next chapter of [his] life" in a press release detailing his hiring as an assistant at University of Virginia.

-Noblesville Boom (2025–present)
+Noblesville Boom (2025–2026)

 On October 18, 2025, Guy signed an Exhibit 10 contract with the Indiana Pacers to play for their NBA G League affiliate, the Noblesville Boom.
+On January 15, 2026, Guy was released by the Boom after a contract buyout, allowing him to play in China.

+Return to La Laguna Tenerife (2026–present)

+On July 13, 2026, Guy signed a two-year deal with La Laguna Tenerife of the Spanish Liga ACB.

 Coaching career

-Virginia

 On August 7, 2024, Guy returned to his alma mater Virginia to serve as the athlete development mentor/special assistant under head coach Tony Bennett.
 In October 2024, after Bennett's surprising retirement, Ron Sanchez was promoted to interim head coach, and Guy served under him for the 2024–25 season.
 In the spring of 2025, after a disappointing season, Virginia AD Carla Williams announced that Sanchez would not be retained with the hiring of Ryan Odom.
 Subsequently, Guy departed from the program to "pursue a new coaching opportunity".

-Nevada

 On April 11, 2025, Nevada announced Guy's hiring as an assistant coach under fellow Indiana native, Steve Alford.
+However, he left that summer to restart his playing career with the Noblesville Boom.